linode/docs/docs/guides/development/version-control/using-gitlab-runners-with-linode-object-storage/index.md

 ## How to Enable Linode Object Storage on a GitLab Runner

-GitLab Runners additionally have the ability to cache resources.
+GitLab Runners additionally can cache resources.
 Caching resources allows your pipelines to share the same files across multiple jobs.

 You can learn more about the role of caching in GitLab CI/CD pipelines through GitLab's [documentation](https://docs.gitlab.com/ee/ci/caching/)